COS301-SE-2022/TradeSim/README.md

 LinkedIn profile link: https://www.linkedin.com/in/sean-nkosi-47b7901ba

 <b> Rachel Hamilton: </b> <br>
 About: My name is Rachel Hamilton, I am a 3rd year BSC Computer Science student.
 I consider myself a person with good leadership skills.
-I have experience in coding in multiple languages, including, C++, Java, Python, Javascript etc. I have an interest in software development & web development. <br>
+I have experience in coding in multiple languages.
+I have a huge interest in software development and I particularly enjoy working on the frontend.
+I am always eager to learn and consider myself as an independent thinker. <br>
 LinkedIn profile link: www.linkedin.com/in/rachel-hamilton-a39382234

 <b> Regan Shen: </b> <br>